 Anne Richards BSc Hons, Dip Therapeutic Counselling, MBACP (Reg).

-Availability: Friday morning and Saturday morning (9am – 12 noon)
+Availability: All day Thursday, Friday morning and Saturday morning (9am – 12 noon)

 Fees: £45 for a 50 minute Counselling session (low cost options may also be available)

 - Certificate in Counselling Children and Young People

 I currently practice at Oxford Counselling Centre and I am opening a Counselling Practice in Thame.
 I also volunteer for Oxford Cruse Bereavement Care where I undertake Bereavement Support to adults of all ages.
 Prior to this I spent three years counselling students in a large secondary school in Tring, Hertfordshire.

 I have always worked closely with people, supporting them to develop and grow.
 I previously worked as a Training and Development Manager where I spent over 15 years in a business environment.
 This gave me a wealth of experience in one to one coaching, personal development as well as group work and during this time I also gained a thorough understanding of the issues surrounding work- related stress and redundancy.
 I also have a degree in Biology from Durham University.

 My main offering is face to face or online work with adults but I am currently only offering online counselling.
 I try to work collaboratively with my clients to agree timeframes as the work progresses rather than working to a fixed number of sessions.
 Therefore, I can offer both short and long term counselling depending on what clients feel comfortable with.

 First and foremost, I firmly believe that for any counselling to work you must feel comfortable talking to and working with your counsellor.
 It is well recognised that the relationship between a counsellor and their client is one of the most important factors for counselling to be effective.